tranlq91/weather-app/README.md

  - Should I wear sunscreen?

-     +Is UV index above 3 then YES
+     + Is UV index above 3 then YES

  - Can I fly my kite?

-     +Yes if not raining and wind speed over 15
+     + Yes if not raining and wind speed over 15